enewe101/pytorch-categorical/README.md

 # Posterity
-At the time I made this, there was an open issue to incorporate a more rapid sampler based on the alias method (which I use here).
+At the time I made this, there was an open issue to incorporate a more rapid sampler based on the alias method, but nothing was released yet.
 Hopefully that will get into a release soon!
 For now, use this!

 # Tested.
 It's correct and fast.
 I've backed this by a few simple tests, including a benchmark against torch.